Executor Overview

 calling scripts, where each executable generator or simulation application is

 registered to it.
-If an alternative Executor like Balsam is used, then the applications can be
+If an alternative Executor like Balsam is used, then the

-registered as in the example below.
-Once in the user-side worker code (sim/gen func),
+applications can be registered as in the example below.
+Once in the user-side

-the Executor can be retrieved without any need to specify the type.
+worker code (sim/gen func), the Executor can be retrieved without any need to

-Once the Executor is retrieved, tasks can be submitted by specifying the app_name
+Once the Executor is retrieved, tasks can be submitted by specifying the

-from registration in the calling script alongside other optional parameters
+from registration in the calling script alongside other optional

-described in the API.
+parameters described in the API.

-In calling script:
+In calling script

-from libensemble.executors.balsam_executor import LegacyBalsamMPIExecutor
+from libensemble import Ensemble

-from libensemble.executors.mpi_executor import MPIExecutor
+from libensemble.executors import MPIExecutor

 exctr = MPIExecutor()

-do not have to be passed to libE()
+have to be passed to the libE()

 In user simulation function: